 WK MANUAL Little Varmints ~

-Your ferrets are not live until you rezz them.
+Your Ferrets/Hares are not live until you rezz them.
 You will want to rez them as soon as you can to make them live.
-If you are unfamiliar with how to rez an item, all you have to do is drag your ferrets from your inventory to your land.
+If you are unfamiliar with how to rez an item, all you have to do is drag your Ferrets/Hares from your inventory to your land.

-* For ferrets in crates, you need to right click on the crate, select “Open”, then copy the objects to your inventory.
-Find the folder containing your ferret, then drag and drop it onto your land.
+* For Ferrets/Hares in crates, (these look like a wooden box with our logo on it) you need to right click on the crate, select “Open”, then copy the objects to your inventory.
+Find the folder containing your Ferrets/Hares, then drag and drop it onto your land.

-* For ferrets in sacks, left click on the sack, and select “Birth” from the menu that pops up.
+* For Ferrets/Hares in sacks, left click on the sack, and select “Birth” from the menu that pops up.

 ♨ Hunger (the need for food)